 The Mexican wolf can now be found in New Mexico and Arizona.
-In the most recent study in 2017, there were 240 Mexican wolves in breeding programs and estimated to be 143 in the wild, but it is still on the endangered list.
+In the most recent study in 2017, there were 240 Mexican wolves in breeding programs, estimated to be 143 in the wild, but it is still on the endangered list.

 Key Largo Woodrat

-Once the Key Largo woodrat roamed throughout most of Key Largo, the woodrat is now limited to the Northwest Regions, with its habitat being reduced dramatically.
+Once the Key Largo woodrat roamed throughout most of Key Largo, the woodrat is now limited to the Northwest Regions, reducing its habitat dramatically.
 Gray-brown or described as sepia; they have a cinnamon color on their sides.
-With their large ears, hairy tail, and bulging eyes, they depend on their tropical hardwood habitat to build their large stick houses.
+Their large ears, hairy tail, and bulging eyes depend on their tropical hardwood habitat to build their large stick houses.

-Most known for their house building, the Key Largo woodrat build these from sticks and twigs.
+Most known for their house building, the Key Largo woodrat built these from sticks and twigs.
 Woodrats build their nests against fallen trees, boulders, rock piles, sheds, outbuildings, and tree stumps.
 The woodrats live in these houses alone but can be used by several generations, with the ability to make the homes larger if they need to.

-The Key Largo woodrat has adapted to its move to the north of Key Largo.
+The Key Largo woodrat has adapted to its move north of Key Largo.
 In the north, the woodrat generally does not build their house out of sticks and twigs but will live in the rocks’ crevices.
-They will put a few twigs propped up against the outside of the rock.
+They will put a few twigs propped up against the rock outside.
 They also nest in holes in the roots of large trees.

 The woodrat was listed as endangered in 1983 through an emergency listing action to provide the species’ welfare.
 In the 1980s, there were thought to be 6500 wood rats in north Key Largo, but by the 1990s, their habitat had shrunk to three square miles.